praneetmehta11/data-structures/README.md

-# data-structures
+# **Data-Structures**
 Generic implementation of Data Structures.

+### Singly Linked List
+>A singly linked list is a way to store a collection of elements.
+Like an array these can be character or integers.
+Each element in a singly linked list is stored in the form of a node.
+A node has two parts.
+A data part that stores the element and a next part that stores the link to the next node.